laurawpaaby/EduChatEval/docs/user_guides/frameworks.md

 For the generation of a framework for the eight categories (*Advice, Content, Encouragement, Explanation, Posed Question, Small Talk, Specificity*, and *Style*), the model was provided with the template presented below.

-??? example "Prompt Template for Feedback: YAML"
+??? example "Prompt Template for Feedback"
     ```yaml
     prompt_dict = {
         # ADVICE